gakalmar/Notes/JS_Basics.md

 - `forEach()` is a method, that requires a callback function for example:

-    - It allows you to iterate over each element in an array and perform a specific action (`callback function`) for each element.
+    - It allows you to iterate over each element in an array and perform a specific action *(callback function)* for each element.
     - Here's how it works:

             myarray.forEach(function(currentValue, index, array) {
                 // Your code here
             });

             myarray:        The array you want to iterate over.
             currentValue:   The current element being processed in the array.
             index:          The index of the current element.
             array:          The array that forEach() is being applied to.

     - Here's an example with only 1 parameter:

                 const names = ["Alice", "Bob", "Charlie", "David"];

-            // Create a new array with names followed by an exclamation mark const namesWithExclamation = [];
+            Create a new array with names followed by an exclamation mark

+                const namesWithExclamation = [];
                 names.forEach(function(name) {                                                          //Here only name is added to the function as a parameter namesWithExclamation.push(name + "!");
                 });

                 console.log(namesWithExclamation);

             This will be the result: